 Not enough?
 There’s a girl with blue hair and red eyes that ends up essentially being Kei’s mom despite the fact that she seems like she’s a teenager.

 They seem to preface the title of the show as ‘The Tale of Genesis: Devadasy‘ in the next episode previews.
 Had enough yet?

-The main differences between Eva and Deva……Oh god, I just realized that…..Anyway, the main difference between the two is that while Eva was mostly taking a beat from Christian references, Deva works very loosely in Hindu culture.
+The main differences between Eva and Deva……Oh god, I just noticed that…..Anyway, the main difference between the two is that while Eva was mostly taking a beat from Christian references, Deva works very loosely from Hindu culture.

 What does a Hindu prostitute have to do with this Devadasy?
 Well, the big aspect I omitted from the plot is that Devadasy differs from other mechs, and even the Eva units, because of its power source.
 In Devadasy, there must be two people in the machine in order for it to function, a male and a female.
 The male is set as the pilot and the female is used as a source of power.